St Augustine’s Sin:

 Drawing on the author’s personal experience in the Roman Catholic community, the narrative is supported with extracts from scripture and religious texts underpinning Western Christianity’s dogmas.
 Recently published books discuss clerical celibacy or criticise the sacraments of Penance and secret absolution, but St Augustine’s Sin reaches beyond these.
 Might children, inculcated with guilt and deference to clergy, be more vulnerable to ecclesiastics who believe all children to be soiled by original sin, labelled by St Augustine ‘the carnal sin of concupiscence’ (sexual lust)?
-The author sketches the subtle pressures that shape attitudes and behaviours to show how Christian rites and rituals might influence clerical child abuse.
+The author sketches the subtle pressures that shape attitudes and behaviours to show how Christian rites and rituals might influence cCSA.

 While interrogating Christian rites and rituals, the author draws attention to the current Education Acts, which compel all schoolchildren to undergo daily acts of worship.
 Further, the law demands that Acts of Worship should be ‘mainly Christian in character.’
 A majority of these children will renounce religion later in life, often handicapped by their brush with Christian theology, as St Augustine’s Sin evidences.